maxrousseau/rafale/README.md

 # rafale

-an opinionated encoder training library
+Rafale is (for now) a simple and opinionated transformer encoder training CLI.

 ## Dependencies

-An attempt to keep them as minimal as possible (while also being ergonomic).
+Attempting to balance ergonomics and simplicity.

 ```
 torch, lightning-fabric (or) accelerate, datasets, rich (eyecandy) ~~tokenizers will be removed~~
 ```

+@TODO :: (check out this stream on HF accelerate)[https://www.youtube.com/watch?v=X-Jx5-YskKY]

 ## Purpose

 This package is solely built to be an efficient research tool.
 It will not support data preprocessing/handling pipelines.
-It should be thought of as a starting point for research projects to bootstrap experiments on LMs.
+It should be thought of as a starting point for research projects to bootstrap experiments on small LMs.

-Should be used pip installable and setup to be easily hackable to build on top of it.
+Should be used pip installable via git and setup to be easily hackable to build on top of it.

 Datasets should be preshuffled and pretokenized, only load it from disk and feed it to the dataloader with the collator function.

+## Usage

 Mostly optimized for SLURM clusters.